Jacobkklon/Jacobkklon/README.md

 **Education:** RU '22 Industrial and Systems Engineering
 **Location:** NY Metro Area (NJ)
-**Certifications:** Microsoft Azure AZ-900 Fundamentals, SQL for Data Science, Agile Software Development, Lean Six Sigma Yellow Belt
+**Certifications:** AWS Certified Solutions Architect, Microsoft Azure AZ-900 Fundamentals, SQL for Data Science, Agile Software Development, Lean Six Sigma Yellow Belt
-**Competencies:** Python (Pandas, scikit-learn, TensorFlow, Open-CV, Numpy, Matplotlib), R, SQL, C, Tableau, and Power BI

-🔭 I currently work as a Consultant at Capgemini in NYC where I've worked on Logistics IT Application Operations and am now focusing on Integrated Business Planning in SAP.
+🔭 I currently work as a Data Engineer at JPMorganChase.

-🌱 I'm currently improving my knowledge on data structures and algorithms.

 💬 Ask me about modeling and simulation!
 I love this area because these concepts are incredibly powerful but we must understand what they DO and DON'T enable us to do.

-⚡ Fun fact: Over the past two years I've learned and practiced Bass Guitar.
+⚡ Fun fact: Over the past four years I've learned and practiced Bass Guitar.
 I love slap bass and funky music and I've been steadily learning some of my favorite songs!